amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 1. `import` - a reference to a shared module definition; repeatable
 2. `module` - a nested module definition; repeatable
-3. `symbol_table` - an exported list of text values
+3. `macros` - an exported list of macro definitions
-4. `macro_table` - an exported list of macro definitions
+4. `symbols` - an exported list of text values

 The lexical name given to a module definition must be an [identifier](../modules.md#identifiers).
 However, it must not begin with a `$`--this is reserved for system-defined bindings like `$ion`.